i45000/ouhk-FYP/README.md

+# :star: Features
+1. Friendly UI
+2. Hight security for data
+3. Using blockchain technology
+4.
+5.

 # :Run the following command in terminal firstly and copy the bin file to your App directory
 ```
 curl -sSL https://bit.ly/2ysbOFE | bash -s -- 2.2.2 1.4.9
 ```
+## How To Deploy Hyperlegde Fabric?

 # :desktop_computer: Quick Start
 Install the dependencies